Warcop CofE Primary School

 Several staff are trained in MHFA

 - How will my child/young person be included in activities outside this classroom including school trips?

 All children are included in what we do at Warcop CE Primary School.
-Some children may need one to one support for outings such as school trips.
+Some children may need one to one support for some lessons and outings, such as school trips.
 Risk assessments are carried out to ensure all children and staff are safe.